Atlanta DA investigating Trump's election interference: 'We're not here playing a game'

 Trump, whose litigious personality has long defined his political and business careers, has been known to retain legal teams that work hard to slow down cases against him, mucking up legal proceedings in hopes that they'll eventually burn out.

+Willis' sprawling probe has focused on not only Trump's actions related to Georgia but also the activities of his allies, including former Trump attorney Rudy Giuliani, former White House chief of staff Mark Meadows and Republican Sen. Lindsey Graham of South Carolina.

+"I imagine that we're going to be issuing subpoenas to a lot of people, and that all of them are not going to welcome our invitation to come speak with us," Willis said.

-Willis also said last month that her office has "received information indicating a reasonable probability that the State of Georgia's administration of elections in 2020, including the State's election of President of the United States, was subject to possible criminal disruptions," according to a letter sent to Christopher Brasher, chief judge of Fulton County's Superior Court, and provided by the court.
+Willis said last month that her office has "received information indicating a reasonable probability that the State of Georgia's administration of elections in 2020, including the State's election of President of the United States, was subject to possible criminal disruptions," according to her letter to the court requesting the special grand jury.

+She told CNN that her team has identified more than 100 potential witnesses related to the investigation.

+"When I sit down, I will have done everything that I know how to do to bring a fair and true picture.
+And so they're welcome to their opinions," Willis told CNN of her critics who believe she should speed up or narrow her probe.

 The-CNN-Wire

-Note: This story has been updated with additional comments from Fulton County District Attorney Fani Willis.